 Most patients with myofascial dysfunction will have pain relief within one to three sessions.
 Each session typically lasts 45 minutes.

-The myotherapist will explain your condition in detail.
-Dietary changes could be recommended.
-The myotherapist may advise treatments to use at home including:
+Your therapist will explain your condition in detail.
+Lifestyle or work related changes could be recommended.
+Your therapist may also recommend self help treatments to use at home including:

-- Strengh Exercises and stretches specific to your condition
+- Strength Exercises and stretches specific to your condition

 - Self-administered massage